CBSE Class 10 Science Syllabus 2026-27 PDF Download

 Grand Total 100

 The present syllabus has been designed around seven broad themes: food, materials, the world of the Living, how things work, Moving Things, People and Ideas, Natural Phenomena, and Natural Resources.
-Special care has been taken to avoid the temptation of adding too many concepts that can be comfortably learned in the given time frame.
+Special care has been taken to avoid the temptation to add too many concepts that can be comfortably learned within the given time frame.
 No attempt has been made to be comprehensive.

 At this stage, while science is still a common subject, the disciplines of Physics, Chemistry and Biology begin to emerge.
-The students should be exposed to experiences based on hands-on activities as well as modes of reasoning that are typical of the subject.
+The students should be exposed to experiences through hands-on activities as well as to modes of reasoning typical of the subject.

 100%